symblai/symbl-docs/docs/streamingapi/code-snippets/receive-live-insights.md

 * `handlers`: This object has the callback functions for different events

     * `onInsightResponse`: This callback provides you with any of the detected insights in real-time as they are detected.
-As with the `onMessageCallback` this would also return every speaker's insights in case of multiple streams.
+As with the `onMessageResponse` this would also return every speaker's insights in case of multiple streams.

     ```js
     [{